What do you expect your Listing Agent to do?

 is telling you that your “science” was wrong! ~ W Neal

-… more commonly referred to as the “buyer’s agent” … the agent who works with the buyer, writes the purchase offer, and represents the buyer in negotiations.
+Selling Agent … more commonly referred to as the “buyer’s agent” … the agent who works with the buyer, writes the purchase offer, and represents the buyer in negotiations.

-The pictures, descriptions and other information entered to the MLS form the “attraction” to Selling Agents within the context of their buyer’s expressed criteria, preferences and price range.
+The pictures, descriptions and other information entered into ARMLS form the “attraction” to Selling Agents within the context of their buyer client’s expressed criteria, preferences and price range.

 It is also critical that the listing agent employ strong communication technologies so that all forms of marketing provide multiple, effective and convenient ways of contacting the listing agent for additional information, to arrange a showing, etc., including on-the-spot ways from right out in front of the property.

 We are constantly astounded by the number of listing agents who are difficult to communicate with and/or who respond to inquiries very slowly, sometimes even not at all.
 The most elaborate and expensive advertising will be ineffective with poor response.

-Today, spans-of-attention are short, the competition strong, the distractions many, and the preference is connection with a person, not a machine.
+Today, spans-of-attention are short, the competition strong, the distractions many, and the preference is to connect with a person, not a machine.
 Someone needs to promptly and effectively respond to each and every inquiry … while the caller is “hot” … not hours or days later.
 Unfortunately, the “response” aspect of listing agent performance is normally invisible to the seller.

 Suggestion to sellers … in your interview with potential listing agents, discuss with each what your expectations are for phone, email and text inquiry responses.
 And tell each that you reserve the right to test each of these from time to time … and do that.

 Of course, the job of the Listing Agent also includes negotiating on behalf of the seller, as well as managing the transaction through the escrow process, but these are going to be slow to happen if the Listing Agent does not perform well during the “listing” stage of the process.

-Have questions?
 Give us a call!
 We’re here to help.

+Call today!
 You’ll be really glad you did.

 Other Home Selling Issues

 |* Price It Right - or Else|

-Staging a Home for Sale
+* Staging a Home for Sale

 * How to Sell - Step by Step